Federal Investigators Pinpoint What Caused String Of Gas Explosions In Mass.

 That engineer told the investigators that when he drew up the plans, he did not consult drawings showing where those pressure sensors were located.
 And while two departments in the company reviewed the plans, the Meters and Regulation department did not look at them, "because the field engineer did not believe at the time that the proposed scope of work was applicable to or affected" that department.

-Federal investigators concluded the explosions could have been avoided if all departments looked over the plans and a registered professional engineer gave his or her approval.
+Federal investigators concluded the explosions could have been avoided if all departments had looked over the plans and a registered professional engineer had approved them.

 Massachusetts does not currently require a registered professional engineer to sign off on public utility engineering plans.
-The NTSB is recommending that that change.
+The NTSB is recommending such a change.

 "Well, I think it's about time," said professional engineer Frank Hagan in an interview with Mark Herz from NPR member station WGBH.
 Hagan works for a law firm that filed a lawsuit against the company.
 "It's my opinion that this incident could have been avoided had a professional engineer signed off on the work instructions."

-NiSource Inc., the parent company of Columbia Gas, said it is "thoroughly reviewing the safety recommendations," and "[looks] forward to discussing them in further detail with NTSB."
+NiSource Inc., the parent company of Columbia Gas, said it is "thoroughly reviewing the safety recommendations" and "[looks] forward to discussing them in further detail with NTSB."
 It said it has taken safety measures since the incident, including surveying all of its regulator stations.